mittimithai/pubnostr/README.md

-Pubnostr aims to be a simple nostr-based pubpeer workalike, hopefully better.
+PubNostr aims to be a simple nostr-based pubpeer workalike, hopefully better.

 # Running locally